Bmajor1997/Github_portfolio/Accessibility-Testing/README.md

 This section of my repository contains projects focused on evaluating and improving the accessibility of web applications through automated testing.

-These projects demonstrate practical experience validating accessibility using screen readers, keyboard navigation, semantic HTML evaluation, and automated testing with Python and Playwright.
-The objective is to help ensure applications are usable by people with a wide range of abilities while supporting modern accessibility standards and best practices.
+This repository showcases accessibility testing projects focused on validating web application accessibility through both automated and assisted testing techniques.
+The projects demonstrate experience using screen readers, keyboard navigation, semantic HTML validation, and Python-based Playwright automation to identify and verify accessibility-related issues.

+Each project is organized to document the testing approach, implementation, lessons learned, and opportunities for future enhancement.